StephenRoddy/stephenroddy.github.io/academic/academic.md

   <li>
   <a target="_blank" href="https://www.nmartproject.net/the-anthropocene-project/">Thonis-Heracleion, peaceful beneath the waves.
 Sound of the Anthropocene.
 Alphabet Art Center.
 The New Museum of Networked Art.Cologne, Germany.
 July 13th - August 30th 2024</a>
 </li>
 <li>
-  <a target="_blank" href="https://sample-studios.com/app/uploads/2024/04/Digital-Art-in-Ireland-Symposium-Programme-Booklet.pdf">Signal to Noise Loops - Reflections.
+  <a target="_blank" href="https://sample-studios.com/app/uploads/2024/04/Digital-Art-in-Ireland-Symposium-Programme-Booklet.pdf">Signal to Noise Loops v6.
 The 2nd Symposium on Digital Art in Ireland.
 June 13th 2024.
 The Aula Maxima, University College Cork.</a>
 </li>
 <li>
   <a target="_blank" href="https://capitart.com/becoming-machine/">opening to the ambient light, Becoming-Machine Pavillion at The Wrong Biennale 2023.
 Curated by Isil Ezgi Celik, CapitArt.
 November 2023-March 2024.
 Physical exhibition at Artsect Gallery, London in November 2023.</a>
 </li>